 These studies: (3, 4, 5, 6, 7, 8), illustrate the impact that evening blue light has on sleep duration and quality.
 It also shows how sleep and psychological disorders can be healed with light and darkness therapies.
-As we look at the whole picture, and look back at part 1, psychological disorders will have a direct inflammatory consequence in the gut lining, and they may even originate in the gut!
+As we look at the whole picture, and look back at Gut Health Fundamentals, psychological disorders will have a direct inflammatory consequence in the gut lining, and they may even originate in the gut!

 Tips To Implement Darkness Inside The Bedroom

 - Eliminate night-lights from the bedroom.

 - Unplug any electronic device that has a stand-by light.

 - Use blackout blinds combined with blackout curtains.
 Chris Masterjohn has a great tutorial - link below.

 - Take the simple bedroom darkness test, see below!